Hoale2908/Data_Preprocessing_for_Mortgage_Loan_Default_Prediction/README.md

-# Morgage Loan Default - A Classification Model
+# A Classification Model for Morgage Loan Default

-The dataset consists of 148,670 records, representing unique loans in 2019.
+The dataset consists of 148,670 records, representing 148,670 unique loans in 2019.

-The workbook features:
+Outline:
 - EDA
-- Model development for default detection
+- Default prediction model development
 - Model validation
+- Conclusions